- Titleist TSI2 Driver

 Q: What is an Adjustable Driver, and Does it Really Matter?

-A: Adjustable drivers use movable hosel settings and weights to help players anc club fitter optimize their launch, spin, distance, and shot shape preference.
-Adjustable drivers can alter loft, face angles, and centers of gravity all without changing the club or taking it into the workshop.
+A: Adjustable golf driver use movable hosel settings and weights to help players club fitter optimize their launch, spin, distance, and shot shape preference.
+Adjustable drivers can alter loft, face angles, centers of gravity and sweet spot all without changing the club or taking it into the workshop.
 These settings absolutely matter and you should be working with your coach or club fitter to find your ideal settings.